Cinnamon: Grading

 These groups are further divided into specific grades.
 For example, Mexican is divided into M00000 special, M000000 and M0000, depending on quill diameter and number of quills per kilogram.
-Any pieces of bark less than 106 mm long are categorized as quillings.
+Any pieces of bark less than 106 mm long are categorised as quillings.
 Featherings are the inner bark of twigs and twisted shoots.
 Chips are trimmings of quills, outer and inner bark that cannot be separated, or the bark of small twigs.

 Production

-In 2020, four countries accounted for 98% of the world production of cinnamon, a total of 222,122 tonnes: Indonesia, China, Vietnam, and Sri Lanka.
+In 2023, four countries accounted for 98% of the world's cinnamon production, a total of 238,403 tonnes: China, Vietnam, Indonesia, and Sri Lanka.

 Counterfeit

 True cinnamon from C. verum bark can be mixed with cassia (C. cassia) as counterfeit and falsely marketed as authentic cinnamon.
-In one analysis, authentic Ceylon cinnamon bark contained 12-143 mg/kg of coumarin – a phenolic typically low in content in true cinnamon – but market samples contained coumarin with levels as high as 3462 mg/kg, indicating probable contamination with cassia in the counterfeit cinnamon.
+In one analysis, authentic Ceylon cinnamon bark contained 12–143 mg/kg of coumarin – a phenolic typically low in content in true cinnamon – but market samples contained coumarin with levels as high as 3462 mg/kg, indicating probable contamination with cassia in the counterfeit cinnamon.
 ConsumerLab.com found the same problem in a 2020 analysis; "a supplement that contained the highest amount of coumarin was labeled as Ceylon cinnamon".

 Food uses

 Cinnamon bark is used as a spice.
 It is principally employed in cookery as a condiment and flavouring material.
 It is used in the preparation of chocolate, especially in Mexico.
 Cinnamon is often used in savoury dishes of chicken and lamb.
 In the United States and Europe, cinnamon and sugar are often used to flavour cereals, bread-based dishes such as toast, and fruits, especially apples; a cinnamon and sugar mixture (cinnamon sugar) is sold separately for such purposes.
 It is also used in Portuguese and Turkish cuisine for both sweet and savoury dishes.
 Cinnamon can also be used in pickling, and in Christmas drinks such as eggnog.
-Cinnamon powder has long been an important spice in enhancing the flavour of Persian cuisine, used in a variety of thick soups, drinks and sweets.
+Cinnamon powder has long been an important spice in enhancing the flavour of Persian cuisine, used in a variety of thick soups, drinks, and sweets.

+Cinnamon is a common ingredient in Jewish cuisine across various communities.
+In Sephardic cooking, it is incorporated into vegetable stews and desserts such as tishpishti and travados, both of which are soaked in honey.
+In Ashkenazi cuisine, cinnamon features in dishes like honey cakes, and kugels.
+It is also one of "four sibling spices" (rempah empat beradik) essential in Malay cuisine along with clove, star anise and cardamom.